petaverse-cloud/pv-docs-site/docs/devices/5-general-information/1_kit.md

 1. PHAST 1 Placement:

-	Attach the PHAST 1 securely to your pet's collar for optimal performance and tracking accuracy.
+	Securely attach the PHAST 1 to your pet’s collar to support consistent tracking performance and location accuracy.

 2. [Charging the PHAST 1:](/docs/devices/battery-charging/battery-charging)